bioexcel/qmmm_bpg/docs/system_preparation/selecting_qm_atoms.rst

 Including waters
 ----------------

-Generally including water atoms in the QM region is more complicated as they move around more readily than proteins and may not stay within the QM cell (see section on this).
+Generally, including water molecules in the QM region and treat them at quantum level may be complicated.
+In fact, the water molecules usually move around more readily than larger protein molecules and they may not remain far enough from the boundaries of the QM box during the simulation, thus producing artefacts.
-However in some circumstances water atoms may be important to the reaction chemistry.
+However in some circumstances water molecules may be important for the reaction chemistry and/or can remain localised during the entire simulation (e.g. when coordinating a metal ion).
 In this case negihbouring water molecules can be included in the selection using:

 .. code-block:: none